At Hopewell, people heal and grow within a safe, caring environment.

 The Farm & Craft Market provides opportunities for residents to learn vocational skills and for the public to purchase Hopewell-produced vegetables, eggs, maple syrup and crafts.
 Residents also produce cutting boards, bird houses and customized signs in the Market's wood shop.

 Each spring, residents tap more than 1,000 maple trees.
 Using a team of horses led by our Amish Farm Director, they use old-fashioned methods to boil 17,000 gallons of sap to produce 200 gallons of award-winning maple syrup.
-Thanks to generous donors, a new Sugar House will be constructed in 2015.
+Thanks to generous donors, a new Sugar House was constructed in 2016.

 To talk with our admissions team, please call 440.426.2009.